 It aims to build support from individuals, businesses and public sector bodies that wish to play their part in making Exeter a “cleaner, greener” city by the end of 2019.

-If you want to know how you can get involved, whether as an individual or as a business, visit our Breathe Exeter page to find out more.
+If you want to know how you can get involved, whether as an individual or as a business, join us at the Breathe Exeter launch or visit our Breathe Exeter page to find out more.